 Water-repelling admixtures are sometimes referred to as “hydrophobic.”
 These products work by changing the surface tension so that water beads in contact with the concrete instead of absorbing in and through the pores.
 Many water-repelling admixtures incorporate some pore-blocking properties as well.
 Water-repelling products can be very effective at keeping water out of concrete both above and below ground.
 However, they don’t work at resisting water that is under hydrostatic pressure.
 Once water pressure exceeds the surface tension within the pores of the concrete, the water is able to push past and through the concrete.

 Water under pressure will do amazing things.
 High hydrostatic pressure, a common condition found in below grade foundations, tunnels, water containment tanks and underground parking structures require an effective waterproofing system to be able to withstand water under pressure.
 The common solution is to attempt repairs by injecting one of many available injection products into the concrete.
-Unfortunately this often results in the water simply finding the next weakest spot to come through and the repair crew finds themselves chasing the leaks which can be a costly exercise.
+Unfortunately, this often results in the water simply finding the next weakest spot to come through, and the repair crew finds themselves chasing the leaks which can be a costly exercise.
 Ironically, the solution ends up being to use the concrete itself to block the water.
 So why not use the concrete itself as the waterproofing membrane?

 Gaining popularity around the globe over the last three decades is the integral crystalline waterproofing system.
 Integral crystalline waterproofing admixtures are products that are added to the concrete during mixing and become part of the hardened concrete.
 They make the concrete waterproof by blocking the passage of water through its capillary pores, cracks and joints, by using the whole concrete mass as the waterproof membrane.
-And, it can replace the need for external waterproofing membranes.
+Thus, it can replace the need for external waterproofing membranes.

-When added or applied to concrete crystalline technology chemically reacts with water and un-hydrated cement particles to form insoluble needle-shaped crystals that fill capillary pores and micro-cracks in the concrete and block the pathways for water and waterborne contaminants.
+When added or applied to concrete, crystalline technology chemically reacts with water and un-hydrated cement particles to form insoluble needle-shaped crystals that fill capillary pores and micro-cracks in the concrete and block the pathways for water and waterborne contaminants.
 Any moisture introduced over the lifespan of the concrete will initiate crystallization, ensuring permanent waterproofing protection.

-Also known as “smart concrete”, crystalline technology’s most unique feature is its ability to lie dormant indefinitely within the concrete.
+Also known as “smart concrete”, crystalline technology’s unique feature is its ability to lie dormant indefinitely within the concrete.
 If a new crack should form in the concrete and water begins to penetrate, the chemicals will react to form new crystals at the leaking location and grow to shut off the flow of water.
 This feature is incredibly valuable because it means that the concrete has the ability to repair itself and thus is many times more reliable than surface applied systems over the long term.
 It is almost as if the structure is alive and can heal from a wound.
 However, it is important to note that the repair is not structural.
 The concrete does not regain its pre-cracked strength as a result of the crystal growth.
-Common use of the term “self-healing” is therefore a bit misleading.
+The use of the term “self-healing” is, therefore, a bit misleading.
 A better term for the process is “self-sealing” since this is what is actually happening.

-Integral crystalline waterproofing products have proven effectiveness for structures withstanding hydrostatic pressure and in critical applications a crystalline waterproofing admixture will provide the performance necessary and its self-sealing ability will provide the most reliable long-term waterproofing solution available.
+Integral crystalline waterproofing products have proven effectiveness for structures withstanding hydrostatic pressure, and, in critical applications, a crystalline waterproofing admixture will provide the performance necessary, and its self-sealing ability will provide the most reliable long-term waterproofing solution available.
 A drawback is that integral crystalline waterproofing products are not tolerant of constant movement.
 Even though a crystalline waterproofing admixture can self-seal cracks as they form, the process is slow and constant movement will prevent a permanent seal from forming.
 For this reason, integral crystalline waterproofing products are best suited to rigid concrete structures such as below ground parking, foundations, tunnels and reservoirs.
 Then again, a well-designed structure with adequate reinforcement and proper jointing will allow a good integral crystalline waterproofing system to perform well in most cases.

 Advancements in this technology have led to the availability of more comprehensive crystalline waterproofing products (i.e. systems containing solutions for joints, penetrations, control joints, etc.) making it a highly versatile and sophisticated method for waterproofing.
-It speeds up construction by reducing steps in the building process and shortening construction schedules; reduces the risk of labor and workmanship issues; provides greater design flexibility – build right to the property line; ensures a longer lifespan; and lower maintenance costs over the structure’s service life.
+It speeds up construction by reducing steps in the building process and shortening construction schedules; reduces the risk of labour and workmanship issues; provides greater design flexibility – build right to the property line; ensures a longer lifespan; and lower maintenance costs over the structure’s service life.